oilbeater/malacca/docs/azure_openai.md

-# Azure OpenAI Usage
+# Azure OpenAI

-To leverage the advanced features provided by Malacca while using the Azure OpenAI API, you only need to adjust the `base_url` configuration in their SDK.
-This simple change allows you to benefit from Malacca's capabilities such as caching, virtual key management, rate limiting, and logging.
+To leverage the advanced features provided by Malacca while using the Azure OpenAI API, you only need to adjust the `base_url` configuration in the original SDK.
+This simple change allows you to benefit from Malacca's capabilities such as caching, virtual key management, rate limiting, logging and all other features.

 You need to get the following parameters: